c3g/GenPipes_Docs/docs/source/deploy/access_gp_pre_installed.rst

          ## open bash_profile
          nano $HOME/.bash_profile

       Next, you need to load the `software modules <https://docs.python.org/3/tutorial/modules.html>`_ in your shell environment that are required to run GenPipes.
-You can refer to the full list of modules available on the `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_, formerly Compute Canada, servers at the :ref:`module page<doc_cvmfs_modules>`.

 To load the GenPipes modules, paste the following lines of code and save the file, then exit (Ctrl-X):

       .. code::